 Students must complete 34 units as designated above with a cumulative GPA of 3.0 or higher.
 No more than 6 units may be fulfilled through the transfer of credit from another institution.
-With department chair approval, students may be allowed to substitute up to 6 units of upper division (400 level) undergraduate coursework taken at UWest for equivalent MBA courses.
+With department chair approval, students may be allowed to substitute up to 6 units of 400-level undergraduate coursework taken at UWest for equivalent MBA courses; courses applied to a previous UWest degree or certificate are not applicable.
 Program prerequisites are not applicable to graduation.